 Each UniVida Medical Centers offers laboratory and a variety of diagnostic imaging services right onsite, so you and your doctor get results faster and more conveniently.

 An allergist/immunologist specializes in the treatment of allergic and immunologic diseases.
-This includes the diagnosis and treatment of allergic rhinitis, asthma, allergic eye diseases, atopic dermatitis (eczema), urticaria (hives), chronic cough, chronic sinus infections, frequent colds/bronchitis and immune problems.
+This includes services of diagnosis and treatment of allergic rhinitis, asthma, allergic eye diseases, atopic dermatitis (eczema), urticaria (hives), chronic cough, chronic sinus infections, frequent colds/bronchitis and immune problems.

 Audiologists are health care professionals who are trained in the diagnosis, treatment and management of hearing loss, balance disorders and other associated conditions.
 Audiologists are trained to carry out detailed assessments by performing a number of specialized auditory (hearing) and vestibular (balance) tests.